edsangel/table-rotation/README.md

 ## III.
 Additional Details

 ### Happy path
 When the application is run and provided with a valid CSV file, the applicaiton shall be able to rotate the table as mentioned in the earlier part of this documentation.
-The application has the capability to dynamically check each row and rotate the tales accordingly.
+The application has the capability to check each row and dynamically rotate the table data accordingly.

 ### Error handling
 The application has its `ErrorHandler` that throws errors that fall under the following types:
+- `DEFAULT` - this error is thrown when the error doesn't fall on any of the other types.
  - `FILE_NOT_FOUND` - as the name suggests, this error shall be thrown if the provided file is not found in the directory (i.e. `dist/input`).
  - `INVALID_FILE  ` - this error is thrown when an invalid filetype is provided.
  - `INVALID_NUMBER_OF_ARGUMENTS` - the application accepts only one argument following the application filename, otherwise, this error is thrown.
  - `INVALID_SYNTAX` - this is the generic error.
 The message could be overriden in the `ErrorOptions` that you will pass.

-The error definition could be utilized as follow:
+The `ErrorHandler` could be utilized as follow:
 ``` Javascript
 function foo(bar: any) {
   if (!bar) {